 Curivari really has six separate lines, but they have grouped three of them together under the heading of Reserva Limitada.
 This review is the second on from that group, with the first review being the Curivari Reserva Limitada Reserva 2000 that I gave a score of 91.
 The limited information that I have been able to find on the brand includes that the cigars are made in Estelí, Nicaragua, and all of the cigars are Nicaraguan puros.

-On their website Curivari describes Café as having a:
+On its website Curivari describes Café as having a:

 Medium to full body cigar with a beautiful brownish wrapper, a perfect compliment for coffee, with lots of coffee and cocoa undertones.